KT-1 (Kaituozhe) Space Launch Vehicle

 The maiden flight of the Kaituozhe-1 from Taiyuan failed to place a 50 kg satellite HTSTL into 300 km polar orbit on 15 September 2002 due to a second stage malfunction.

 The KT-1, made its second launch on 16 September 2003 from the Taiyuan Satellite Launch Center.
 Chinese officials claimed that the launch was successful in "R&D standard".
 The official report said that its guidance system, fairing separation and satellite-launcher separation work well but also admitted that "not all objectives" were achieved.
 According to information revealed earlier, the launcher was to put the 40-kg PS2 satellite into the 300km circular orbit.
-So far it has had at least two flight failures with no successful missions.
+After at least two flight failures with no successful missions, the KT-1 seemed to fade away.

 |Join the GlobalSecurity.org mailing list|